Meads of St. John Beat at Darnaway

-Situated on the lower River Findhorn, with fishing off the left-hand bank, we are also able to offer prime Spring salmon fishing for two rods, on the Meads of St. John beat at Darnaway, through the first two weeks of April.
-This wonderful lower Findhorn beat suits beginners to intermediate salmon fly fishers and those anglers who have limited mobility.
+Situated on the lower River Findhorn, with fishing off the left-hand bank, we are also able to offer prime Spring salmon fishing for two rods on the Meads of St. John beat at Darnaway through the first two weeks of April.
+This wonderful lower Findhorn beat suits beginners to intermediate salmon fly fishers and anglers with limited mobility.

 There are several streamy runs leading down into the Tail of St. John’s pool, which again is readily accessed from the New pool by a good footpath and with easy wading or fishing off the bank.
-Given decent medium/high water conditions this pool can offer some really great early Spring salmon fishing sports.
-Fishing on the Meads of St. John at Darnaway may be taken on a guided basis for either three or six-day lets.
+Given decent medium/high water conditions, this pool can offer some really great early Spring salmon fishing sports.
+Fishing on the Meads of St. John at Darnaway may be guided on a guided basis for three or six days.

-Please contact Ian for further information on costs and available dates.
+Please get in touch with Ian for further information on costs and available dates.